cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-extension.md

 `DROP EXTENSION` removes extensions from the database.
 Dropping an extension causes its component objects to be dropped as well.

 > **Note** The supporting extension files that were installed to create the extension (for example, the library and `.control` files) are not deleted.
-The files must be manually removed from the Greenplum Database hosts.
+The files must be manually removed from the Cloudberry Database hosts.

 You must own the extension to use `DROP EXTENSION`.

 ## Parameters

 IF EXISTS
 :   Do not throw an error if the extension does not exist.
-Greenplum Database issues a notice in this case.
+Cloudberry Database issues a notice in this case.

 name
 :   The name of an installed extension.